🚐💨🚗💨🚌💨 We Service All Makes and Models 🚙💨 🚚💨🏎️💨

 Avoid surprises - ask our service advisor to check on the condition of your belts and hoses!

-But your braking system also has mechanical parts.
-These pistons and springs can also gradually wear out or get gummed up by oil, dirt and another road spatter.
-A good brake inspection should include a check of these parts as well as the pads and shoes.
-Our technician can then advise you of any parts that need cleaning or replacement.
+Additionally, your braking system includes mechanical parts like pistons and springs that can also wear out over time or become clogged with oil, dirt, and other debris from the road.
+A comprehensive brake service should encompass an inspection of these components as well as the pads and shoes.
+Our technician can also assist you with other services, such as air conditioning service, battery replacement, coolant and anti-freeze service, and check engine light service, advising you on any parts that may need cleaning or replacement.

 Cabin air filters are becoming a standard feature on newer vehicles.
 These filters can clean particles out of the air down to three microns, which accounts for pollen, dust and most pollutants.
 If you suffer from allergies or have a respiratory disorder, this may be just what you've been waiting for.
 You may be able to drive with more comfort and less worry.
 And even if you don't have a medical need for the filter, the cleaner air in your car just might help you breathe better, figuratively as well as literally.
 Our service advisors can inspect and offer suggestions on replacement.